rukshanuddin/learn_co_cleaner/README.md

 - using a ruby file with variables and a call that deletes it is a quick, implicit contract with anyone of any skill level who uses this: they can know after using this tool, no trace of their personal access token will be left behind. the use of environment variables may cast doubt on this fact.

 Why not just a real script with curls to the github api endpoints?
-- high-quality API wrappers are nice and handle all the errors for you
+- Ruby is a tool Flatiron grads are familiar with.
+Also using high-quality API wrappers is nice.

 ### license